FM Metro Basin-Wide Modeling Approach

 The study was divided into two phases:

-Phase 1 got completed in December 2011.
-Phase 2 got mainly completed in summer 2013 except for the Park River and the Pembina River watersheds which are anticipated to be finished in spring 2014.
+Phase 1 was completed in December 2011.
+Phase 2 was mainly completed in summer 2013, with anticipated completion of the Park River and the Pembina River watersheds in spring 2014.